Summation and the Poisson formula: The Poisson formula for mild singularities

 For the reverse implication, it suffices to prove that $\s{F}_{B'} u\in\HH_{\infty}^+(X)$ whenever $u\in\HH_0^+(X')$.
 So let $u$ be such a distribution on $X'$.
 Let $p(u)$ be the supremum of the set of $p\in\R$ for which the inequality of (\ref{Hdfn1}) is valid for $\|x'\|\to 0$.

 We shall deal first with the case: $p(u)>0$.
 Recall that the restriction of $u$ to $X'\setminus\{0\}$ is given by a \df function $f:X\setminus\{0\}\to\C$.
 The assumption $p(u)>0$ implies that $f$ extends as a continuous function $f:X'\to\C$ such that $f(0)=0$.
 In particular, $f$ gives rise to a distribution on $X$, which we once again denote by $f$.
 The distribution $w=u-f$ is supported at $0$.
 By a theorem of L. Schwartz (see [R2],thm.6.25, page 150, and the identity (\ref{weyl}) for tempered distributions), the Fourier transform of $w$ is a polynomial on $X$ and therefore belongs to $\HH_{\infty}^+(X)$.
 So it remains to show that $\s{F}_{B'}f$ is in $\HH_{\infty}^+(X)$.
-Because $f$ is compactly supported, its Fourier transform is \df, so we only have to verify (\ref{Hdfn1}).
-We see that $v^mf$ is $m$-times continuously differentiable on all of $X'$, for all $v\in X$, and so it follows that the distribution $\pd_{v'}^mv^mf$ is a continuous function for all $m\geq 0,v\in X,v'\in X$, and therefore in $\abss(X')$, being compactly supported.
+Because $f$ is compactly supported, its Fourier transform is \df.
+So it remains only to verify the bounds on $\s{F}_{B'}f$ imposed by (\ref{Hdfn1}).
+The bounds (\ref{Hdfn2}) placed on $u$ imply that $v^mf$ is $m$-times continuously differentiable on $X'$, for all $v\in X$.
+It follows that the distribution $\pd_{v'}^mv^mf$ is a continuous function for all $m\geq 0,v\in X,v'\in X$, and therefore in $\abss(X')$, being compactly supported.
 The identities (\ref{weyl}) now show that $\pd_v^m\s{F}_{B'}(x)$ is $\O(\|x\|^{-m})$ as $\|x\|\to\infty$, as required.